EasyDevv/Tkinter_Quick_Layout/README.md

 ## Download

-Go to the [GitHub releases page](https://github.com/EasyDevv/Tkinter-Quick-Layout/releases) and click on `Assets` at the bottom to show the files available in the release
+Go to the [GitHub releases page](https://github.com/EasyDevv/Tkinter_Quick_Layout/releases), and download the exe file from the `Assets`.

 ## Usage